 For especially outrageous discrimination, you may have to pay punitive damages of thousands of dollars, plus the tenant's attorney fees.

 Even if you are ultimately vindicated, the costs of defending a housing discrimination lawsuit or administrative complaint can be devastating.
 Cases can be quite complicated and typically require an attorney's help.

-For detailed information on discrimination and fair housing, see the Nolo books Every Landlord's Legal Guide, by Marcia Stewart and Janet Portman, and The California Landlord's Law Book: Rights and Responsibilities, by Nils Rosenquest, David Brown, and Janet Portman.
+For detailed information on discrimination and fair housing, see the Nolo books Every Landlord's Legal Guide and The California Landlord's Law Book: Rights and Responsibilities.